Gluten Free Milan: A Complete Travel Guide for Celiacs

 Milan surprised us, and we found it to be much more of a big, modern European city than we were expecting given our experience in Italy.
 It’s charming, has a lot of important history, and perhaps most importantly, has a pretty good gluten free scene, which we’re about to dive into.

 Heading to Milan, but short on time?
-We’ve got a guide to spending a perfect day in Milan with all the details you need to plan your trip.
+We’ve got a guide to spending a perfect day in Milan and a guide to spending 2 days in Milan with all the details you need to plan your trip.
 Including how to get tickets for the Duomo and Last Supper.
+Plus a guide to the best places to stay in Milan to help you choose the right place to stay.

 Disclaimer: Some of the links in this post, like hotel links, are affiliate links, meaning at no additional cost to you, we make a little bit of money if you click through and book.
 That being said, we would never recommend something to you that we don’t stand behind 100%.